oezgi/REP-Paper/README.md

 </div>

 **Comparison Across All Leagues and Seasons:** Wilcoxon Signed-Rank tests were applied to assess the differences between home and away matches for points, xPoints, and xG across all leagues and seasons.
 Effect sizes were calculated using Cohen’s d to quantify the magnitude of these differences.
-The results consistently demonstrated a significant home advantage in non-COVID seasons.
+The results consistently demonstrated a significant home advantage in non-COVID seasons, even though the numerical results didn't match the original paper.

 **Seasonal Comparison Within Each League:** Mann-Whitney U tests were conducted to evaluate differences between seasons for each league.
 These tests focused on actual results at home and xPoints at home, capturing how home performance varied across seasons and highlighting the impact of the COVID-19 pandemic on home advantage.